netdata/netdata/packaging/docker/README.md

 You can create a new Agent container using either `docker run` or `docker-compose`.
 After using either method, you can visit the Agent dashboard `http://NODE:19999`.

-Both methods create a [bind mount](https://docs.docker.com/storage/bind-mounts/) for Netdata's configuration files _within the container_ at `/etc/netdata`.
+Both methods create a [volume](https://docs.docker.com/storage/volumes/) for Netdata's configuration files _within the container_ at `/etc/netdata`.
 See the [configuration section](#configure-agent-containers) for details.
 If you want to access the configuration files from your _host_ machine, see [host-editable configuration](#host-editable-configuration).